FAQ Topics

 A: Construction of the trail is following a three-phase approach:

-2. Phase 2 extends from the existing East Don Trail, north of the Wynford Heights Crescent access, to Wigmore Park at Elvaston Drive (refer to Phase 2 map ).
+- Phase 2 is complete and is open for the public to use.
+It extends from the existing East Don Trail, north of the Wynford Heights Crescent access, to Wigmore Park at Elvaston Drive (refer to Phase 2 map ).
 Construction of Phase 2 was completed in November 2020.

 Q: How will trail construction impact the surrounding environment, and what will you do to ensure it’s protected?